rmelick/accounts-management/thoughts.md

 ## Questions

-There are a few questions that will help us decide on a good approach.
+There are a few questions that will help us decide on a good approach for authentication and authorization.

 ### Will scientific users be allowed to access the system directly?